wildlyinaccurate/wildlyinaccurate.github.io/_posts/2011-08-28-useful-git-configuration-items.md

 git config --global core.compression 9
 ```

 If you find that Git is taking too long to compress objects, you can play around with this value.
 A value of 0 tells Git to use no compression.
-Values 1-9 are various speed/size tradeoffs where 1 is the fastest and 9 provides the best compression.
+Values 1-9 are various speed/size trade-offs where 1 is the fastest and 9 provides the best compression.
 A value of -1 lets zlib decide which compression level to use.

 ## Automatically rebase pulls